Online conferences

 MA Code of Conduct

-Companies will need to be mindful of:
+Companies will need to be mindful of the following matters:

 • Access to these activities should be for verified HCPs only.
 This means making sure video conferencing tools can be locked down for registered delegates only.